isaacnmm/pestpolicy-hugo2XX/content/posts/are-male-or-female-bernedoodles-better/index.md

 Bernedoodles are easily trained, which makes them one of the best therapy dogs.

 Puppies may show a hard-headed personality, but proper training tends to mellow them out.
-Read Also: [Cat [Fleas](https://pestpolicy.com/are-fleas-nocturnal/) Vs Dog Fleas](https://pestpolicy.com/cat-fleas-vs-dog-fleas/)
+Read Also: [Cat [Fleas](https://pestpolicy.com/are-fleas-nocturnal/)Vs Dog Fleas](https://pestpolicy.com/cat-fleas-vs-dog-fleas/)

 ##  **How Should You Feed a Bernedoodle?**

 How much your Bernedoodle eats depends on a multitude of factors.
-Age, height, weight, type, and gender [are](https://pestpolicy.com/are-leopard-geckos-nocturnal/) among the main ones.
+Age, height, weight, type, and gender [are](https://pestpolicy.com/are-leopard-geckos-nocturnal/)among the main ones.
 Standard Bernedoodles eat much more than their smaller cousins.
 Males tend to eat more as well. - Bernedoodles are not picky eaters.
 They will eat almost anything and in large quantities.
 This is a double-edged sword.

 On the one hand, you have a wide variety to choose from because they have little to no preference.
 Conversely, picking the right kind of food can be daunting.
 Here are some pros and cons of the different kinds of food: **1.